MSME – The Challenges they face in Finance; Ways to increase the access and the sources of Financing.

 Once they get recognized as an MSME, they have to maintain enough documents that would be asked as proof while lending loans and funds from the bank and financial institutions.

 It is also necessary that the MSMEs maintain a detailed retailed record of their sales history that provokes trust among the moneylender.

-The MSMEs should keep a constant update on the subsidies and the grants that the Government provides specially for such small and micro-level businesses, which not just finances their business but also gets recognized under the Government regulations.
+The MSMEs should keep a constant update on the subsidies and the grants that the Government provides specially for such small and micro-level businesses, which not just finance their business but also get recognized under Government regulations.

 The MSMEs can easily access the credit guarantee schemes provided by the government with the help of the documents that vouch for their turnover and the investment basis that they fall under.

-Women entrepreneurs who set up an MSME are widely encouraged that boosts their confidence.
-It is important for the MSMEs to recognize such platforms and make use by implementing them.
+Women entrepreneurs who set up an MSME are widely encouraged which boosts their confidence.
+It is important for MSME to recognize such platforms and make use by implementing them.

-Registration under GST enables cash flow-based financing for the MSMEs.
-The GST registration plays a vital role in financing an MSME as they easily get recognized creating and creating a reputed image building trust among the customers and money lenders.
+Registration under GST enables cash-flow-based financing for MSMEs.
+GST registration plays a vital role in financing an MSME as they easily get recognized creating and creating a reputed image building trust among the customers and money lenders.

-It is easy for the lenders to verify the claims of the business turnover, as it is transparent that makes the process efficient.
+It is easy for the lenders to verify the claims of the business turnover, as it is transparent which makes the process efficient.

 The MSME can receive its short-time credit through the Supply Chain Finance method which ensures faster credit disbursal among small businesses.

-The NBFCs, Non-Banking Financial Companies lend more than the Scheduled banks that enhance a constant flow of cash flow that boost the MSME to focus more on goal-oriented increasing their production.
+The NBFCs, Non-Banking Financial Companies lend more than the Scheduled banks that enhance a constant flow of cash flow that boosts the MSME to focus more on goal-oriented increasing their production.